department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/product/payment-info-mvp-launch-Go-No-Go.md

-# Benefit Payments and Debts: Launch Go / No Go | Date 4/19/22
+# Benefit Payments and Debts MVP: Launch Go / No Go | Date 4/19/22

 ## Decision: Good to go!